jgujerry/python-cli-applications/README.md

 * [Plac](https://github.com/ialbert/plac)
 * [Docopt-ng](https://github.com/jazzband/docopt-ng)

-## Applications
+## `skcli` for password management

-In this project, we are going to build a CLI app to manage passwords of different applications, i.e. `skcli`.
-This CLI app will be implemented using each package listed above.
+In this project, we are going to build a CLI app called `skcli` to manage password of different applications.
+This CLI app will be implemented by using each package listed above.

 For concrete implementation using each Python package, please see below: